zerilliworks/CookieSync/readme.md

 Though the migrations specify MySQL engines, the application is database-agnostic and seriously simple.

-Because of its simplicity, you can clone this sucker, do `php artisan serve` and hit the ground running.
+Because of its simplicity, you can clone this sucker, do `php artisan cookiesync:setup` and hit the ground running.
 In fact, the testing version is just stored in my Dropbox and run that way.
 So if you're the paranoid type and don't trust me with your saves, then you are free to run it privately. *(In fact, it runs pretty great with Dropbox doing the syncing.)*

 It is currently hosted at [cookiesync.zerilliworks.net](http://cookiesync.zerilliworks.net).